Merrimack Warriors men's ice hockey: Mark Dennehy era (2005-2018)

 After the 2004–05 season Merrimack hockey was in a very bad spot.
-Unconfirmed reports at the time asserted that the players on the team had asked Serino to resign as head coach.
-Which he would ultimately do at the end of the season.
+Unconfirmed reports at the time asserted that the players on the team had asked Serino to resign as head coach which he would ultimately do at the end of the season.
 Then at the time Merrimack president Richard Santagati was even publicly questioning the teams viability as a hockey east program.
 Mark Dennehy would then be named as the 7th head coach in team history before the 2005–06 season.
 The program struggled in the highly competitive Hockey East.
 The 2006–07 season, in which they won only 3 games, was the nadir of their struggles.
-As behind the scenes there were even more problems.
-As the school named a new president and they were barely putting any money into the program.
-Coach Dennehy would take matters into his own hands as he fought vigorously for his program.
-On top of recruiting and building a roster.
-He was also having numerous meetings with administration trying to convince them why Hockey east and Division I was best for the program.
-Dennehys hard work and commitment to the team would start to pay off as during the 2009–10 season the warriors showed some improvement going 16–19–2.
-Dennehy would also be named Hockey coach of the year at the end of that season.
-Being the first coach in program history to receive the honor.
+Behind the scenes there were even more problems.
+The school named a new president and they were barely putting any money into the program.
+Coach Dennehy would take matters into his own hands as he fought vigorously for his program on top of recruiting and building a roster.
+He was also having numerous meetings with administration trying to convince them why Hockey East and Division I was best for the program.
+Dennehy's hard work and commitment to the team would start to pay off as during the 2009–10 season the Warriors showed some improvement going 16–19–2.
+Dennehy would also be named Hockey East coach of the year at the end of that season, becoming the first coach in program history to receive the honor.
 Player Stéphane Da Costa would also win the Tim Taylor award after scoring 16 goals and having 29 assists.
-Then the following year during the 2010–11 season, They had one of the best seasons in years.
+Then the following year during the 2010–11 season, they had one of the best seasons in years.
 Having unprecedented success against several of the nation's top teams.
 They finished the regular season 22–8–4 and were ranked 9th in the nation.
-Merrimack gained a home ice advantage for the first round for the first time since 1997.
-The warriors would sweep Umaine in the quarterfinals in best 2 out of 3 series. securing their first appearance at the Boston garden since 1998.
-They would then beat UNH 4–1 in the Semifinals punching their first ever appearance in the Hockey East championship game.
-Where they would fall to Boston college 5–3.
-The warriors would finish the season as the No. 10 team in the country and get a at large bid to the 2011 ncaa tournament.
-This would be the warriors first appearance in the tournament since 1988.
+Merrimack gained home ice advantage for the first round for the first time since 1997.
+The warriors would sweep Maine in the quarterfinals in best 2 out of 3 series, securing their first appearance at the TD Garden since 1998.
+They would then beat UNH 4–1 in the Semifinals, punching their first ever appearance in the Hockey East championship game, where they would ultimately fall to Boston College 5–3.
+The Warriors would finish the season as the No. 10 team in the country and get an at large bid to the 2011 NCAA tournament.
+This would be the Warriors first appearance in the tournament since 1988.
 They would face Notre Dame in the first round and lose 4–3 in overtime.
-Dennehy Would be named Clark Hodder coach of the year for the second year in a row at the end of the season.
+Dennehy would be named Clark Hodder coach of the year for the second year in a row at the end of the season.